un-creatrix/OHIS-Radio_KISS/docs/source/index.rst

 +----+--------------------------+----+----------------------------+
 |  5 | Radio Microphone Line    | 10 | Unregulated Voltage In (+) |
 +----+--------------------------+----+----------------------------+
-\ :sup:`*` Pin **3/JP2** offers access to a dedicated indicator LED for accessory boards to give the opportunity of a uniform look between different accessory boards being used.
+.. tip:: Pin **3/JP2** offers access to a dedicated indicator LED for accessory boards to give the opportunity of a uniform look between different accessory boards being used.

 Modification Points
 -------------------